Quality of Cotton Thread

 MasterPiece is a high-quality cotton piecing thread

-The higher grade the cotton, the smoother the thread and the lower the fuzz.
-Cotton is classified by the length of the staple, or fiber.
-Labels on most cotton threads do not specify the staple classification because the majority of cotton thread is regular, or short staple cotton and that is nothing to brag about on the label.
-Long staple cotton and Extra Long Staple (ELS) cotton thread will be prominently labeled as such because they are premium threads.
-You will be much happier using the highest grade cotton.
-Although it costs more, it is well worth it.
-An extra long staple cotton will have very low lint and will be a much stronger thread.
-This means a cleaner sewing machine and less breakage, frustration, and down time.
+The higher grade of the raw cotton material, the smoother the thread will be.
+The amount of lint displaced while sewing will also decrease when using a high-quality cotton.
+Cotton is classified by the length of the staple, or fiber that make up the cotton boll.
+Most labels on spools or cones of cotton thread do not specify the staple classification because most cotton thread is made from regular, or short staple cotton.
+This isn't something to brag about, so 100% cotton is typically printed in place of "Short staple cotton".
+Long staple and extra-long staple cotton threads will make room on the label to print this classification.
+You will be much happier using a highest grade cotton thread, even though it costs more, the resulting sewing experience is well worth the cost increase.
+An extra-long staple cotton thread will have very low lint and will be a much stronger thread.
+This means a cleaner sewing machine and fewer thread breaks.

 A tight twist makes the thread stronger and lessens lint displacement.
 Our MasterPiece 50 wt.
 3-ply thread has a tight twist which results in a smooth stitch, without adding bulk at the seams.